What is the point of life if your child doesn’t want to hug you?

 Michelle, a former quantity surveyor, went along and “was blown away” by what she heard.
 Listening to an explanation of the different areas of the brain, their functions and how stimulating damaged pathways could lead to improvements, she was intrigued and signed up for a three-day parent-training programme that the FHC’s team returned to do later in the year.

 During that training, which covers a wide spectrum of brain development difficulties, Michelle was able to take away what she believed applied to Ronan and how to progress with him.
 They were so happy with the improvements they saw in him, “we got greedy and wanted more”, she says.

-The next stage was to commit to a six-month programme, starting with a two-day assessment by the centre’s multidisciplinary team – incorporating education, nutrition, physical, sensory, respiratory and social development – to devise an individualised plan.
-This is supported with ongoing, unlimited access to the centre through phone or online.
+The next stage was to commit to a six-month programme, starting with a two-day assessment by the center’s multidisciplinary team – incorporating education, nutrition, physical, sensory, respiratory and social development – to devise an individualised plan.
+This is supported with ongoing, unlimited access to the center through phone or online.

 Michelle McKeever with Ronan, her husband Paul and their older son Ryan.
 Photograph: Rashida Keenan

 “Why I went to Family Hope was because it made so much sense; it educated me how to cope with the child but also to try to help him,” says Michelle.
 “So it wasn’t just coping mechanisms to keep him the way he was but ways to stimulate him and bring him to the best of his ability.”